hema-ted/pycdft/doc/source/installation.rst

 .. code:: bash

-   $ pip install [-e] .
+   $ pip install -e .

-The optional [-e] flag allows one to install **PyCDFT** in editable mode so one can modify the source code without re-installing the package.
+The optional flag -e allows one to install **PyCDFT** in editable mode so one can modify the source code without re-installing the package.

 **PyCDFT** depends on the following packages, which will be installed automatically if installed through **pip**: